AlexiaChen/awesome-stars/README.md

 - [wulkano/Kap](https://github.com/wulkano/Kap) – An open-source screen recorder built with web technology
 - [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) – Interactive roadmaps, guides and other educational content to help developers grow in their careers.
 - [marmelab/react-admin](https://github.com/marmelab/react-admin) – A frontend Framework for building B2B applications running in the browser on top of REST/GraphQL APIs, using ES6, React and Material Design
-- [storybookjs/storybook](https://github.com/storybookjs/storybook) – 📓 The UI component explorer.
-Develop, document, & test React, Vue, Angular, Web Components, Ember, Svelte & more!
+- [storybookjs/storybook](https://github.com/storybookjs/storybook) – Storybook is a frontend workshop for building UI components and pages in isolation.
+Made for UI development, testing, and documentation.
 - [ant-design/ant-design-mobile](https://github.com/ant-design/ant-design-mobile) – Essential UI blocks for building mobile web apps.
 - [xtermjs/xterm.js](https://github.com/xtermjs/xterm.js) – A terminal for the web
 - [react-navigation/react-navigation](https://github.com/react-navigation/react-navigation) – Routing and navigation for your React Native apps